Drivers: 2x Dayton Audio CE38MB-32 drivers. Available from Parts Express

 If you start to notice white residue on the insides that looks like you’ve shorted something, don’t worry, this is most likely residue from the glue.

 Crank ’em up and enjoy your new headphones!
 I find they seem to sound better after 10-20 minutes of listening.

-If you have any feedback or questions I would love to hear from you.
-Hit me up at email@example.com or shanstagram2000 on Instagram.
+If you have any feedback or questions I would love to hear from you – I can be contacted via email@example.com.
 I hope you enjoy your new headphones!

 Did you receive more than a coffee worth of value from this website?
 If so, I’d be super grateful if you helped make this website break even!
 Thanks!